 A great story introduction isn’t just about introducing the characters; it’s about drawing your reader in with a combination of character, conflict, setting, mood, and other elements.
 All of these factors work together to make your audience want to stick around.

-How does The Missouri Waltz (“Way down in Missouri/Where I heard this melody…”).
+The first scene is a montage which opens with a lone woman’s voice singing a traditional folk song, The Missouri Waltz (“Way down in Missouri/Where I heard this melody…”).

 No background music, no instruments.
 Just a raw voice against the silence.
 This was a great way to instantly establish the mood of the story.